networknext/unity/examples/walkthroughs/simple_server_example.md

 }
 ```

-Next, in the server's `Start()` function, allow for all logging statements and assign the custom logging function:
+Next, in the server's `Start()` function, assign the custom logging function:
 ```csharp
 // Assign our custom logging function Next.NextLogFunction(UnityLogger);